petem903/studio5000-learning/README.md

-# Studio 5000 â€” Open Source Learning Projects
+# Studio 5000 Open Source Learning Projects

 > **Learn PLC programming with nothing but Studio 5000 and a mouse.
 No hardware.
 No PLC.
 No wires.**